richard-jalonen/musician-bakery/README.md

 # ABOUT

-Full stack technical assignment for a developer position.
+Full stack technical assignment for a developer position at Eesti Energia.

 # RUNNING IN LOCALHOST